nlenno1/gym-fit-MS4/readme/assets/testing.md

 During testing, I realised the Admin Messages table was acting responsively however this led to the table being horizontally scrollable, at smaller screen widths, which was hampering the UX.
 To correct this I refactored the Admin Message display to a custom design which was more responsive, before running my responsive tests again.

+For device responsive testing I used:
+- A Samsung Galaxy S10 (360px) as it is roughly in the middle of the range of screen sizes I tested for mobile,
+- A Samsung Galaxy Tab 4 Tablet (800px) as again it is roughly in the middle of the range of tablet screen resolutions test
+- A full HD 15" laptop and full HD 32" monitor (1920x1080).

 ## Browser Testing

-I manually tested the project on the Browsers Firefox (version 94), Chrome (version 96) and Edge (version 95) on my Windows 10 machine and called a peer to talk them through testing the page on Safari (version 15.1), so I could manually test all browsers desktop.
+I manually tested the project on the Browsers Firefox (version 94), Chrome (version 96) and Edge (version 95) on my Windows 10 machine and called a peer to talk them through testing the page on Safari (version 15.1), so I could manually test all browsers on desktop.

 All features and designs were as expected.